Fishcake: Myanmar

 In Myanmar, fishcakes are made the flesh of the bronze featherback fish, called ngaphe (ငါးဖယ်).
 Fishmongers traditionally use oyster shells or spoons to scrape the fish meat to sell.
 The meat of the fish is slammed or pounded several times in a mortar and pestle with herbs and spices, to create a chewy texture.
 After that, the meat is shaped into a small patty and fried, as one of many Burmese fritters.

 Philippines

 In the Philippines, fishcakes are eaten as street food and as a topping on dishes like noodle soup.
 Fish balls are eaten as street food, usually on a skewer or in a cup, paired with a dipping sauce.
 They are usually ball-shaped or cylinder-shaped.
 Kikiam is another variety where it is almost prepared like an eggroll.
-A mix of fish and/or shrimp and ground pork is wrapped in bean curd skin, before steaming and then frying.
+A mix of fish, shrimp and ground pork is wrapped in bean curd skin before steaming and then frying.